 But perhaps the most crucial cuts that have had the deepest impact on homelessness have come to the Department of Housing and Urban Development (HUD) over the decades.
 Although HUD’s 2014 budget provides $47.6 billion, an increase of $4.2 billion, or 9.7 percent, above the 2012 enacted level, over the longer term, the agency has experienced cuts since the 1970s.
 Cuts to HUD programs from sequestration in 2013 cause increased hardship among a growing number of people who can’t afford rent, with many becoming homeless.

-Other crucial programs that assist low-income families and individuals during extreme weather events such as the Low Income Home Energy Assistance Program (LIHEAP) have been cut over the years.
-LIHEAP funding has fallen 17 percent in the past three years, leaving 1.5 million households stuck with energy bills they can’t afford, according to the Chicago Reporter.
+Other crucial programs that assist low-income families and individuals during extreme weather events such as the Low Income Home Energy Assistance Program have been cut over the years.
+Assistance Program funding has fallen 17 percent in the past three years, leaving 1.5 million households stuck with energy bills they can’t afford, according to the Chicago Reporter.

-And negotiations are almost complete this week on a new farm bill that is expected to cut $9 billion of funding to the Supplemental Nutrition Assistance Program (SNAP), otherwise known as food stamps.
-In more than a dozen states and the District of Columbia, the level of financial assistance given to food stamp beneficiaries is tied to their eligibility for the LIHEAP program.
-Those states often provide minimal LIHEAP payments to low-income residents to make them eligible for higher SNAP benefits during winter to keep them from having to choose between paying their heating bill or buying groceries.
+Further, negotiations are almost complete this week on a new farm bill that is expected to cut $9 billion of funding to the Supplemental Nutrition Assistance Program, otherwise known as food stamps.
+In more than a dozen states and the District of Columbia, the level of financial assistance given to food stamp beneficiaries is tied to their eligibility for the Assistance Program.
+Those states often provide minimal Assistance Program payments to low-income residents to make them eligible for higher food stamp benefits during winter to keep them from having to choose between paying their heating bill or buying groceries.

 But where some shelters and the state may fail, mutual aid networks birthed from the Occupy movement and the Anonymous hacker collective are organizing to provide additional assistance to those in need during the winter.
 With the onset of the polar vortex, Operation Safe Winter has gone into overdrive in major urban areas like New York.